-Above: Looking into the yard of the Spur Inn, with the half-timbered wall of the old entrance.
+Above: Looking at the ancient site of the yard of the Spur Inn, with the hotel entrance at the back.

 This in is one of 12 inns that once stood in Borough High Street for which some evidence remains today.
 It is number 8 of the 12.

 The inn is shown and named on the ‘Map of Southwark’ (1542) making it among the earliest of the Southwark inns.
 According to Lillywhite [n13655 n511] in his ‘London Signs’ the inn was first described 1542-96 as ‘The Spore Inn’ and in the 1590s as the ‘Spurre Inn from the Marshalsey towards London Bridge’.
 During Elizabeth I’s reign, the Spur Inn was owned by William Emerson – a well-known Southwark worthy of his time – whose son Thomas is recalled by Emerson Street – whose name is still to be seen on modern maps of Bankside.

 The Spur Inn is one of the ‘fayre Innes for receipt of travellers’ mentioned by Stow in his ‘Survey of London’ (1605).
 It is also listed in the ‘Carriers’ Cosmography’ (1637) by John Taylor with an entry saying – The Carriers of Tenterden and Penshurst in Kent , and the Carriers from Battle in Sussex, ‘do lodge at the sign of the Spur in Southwark’.
 They ‘come on Thursdays, and go away on Fridays’.